 Fayette Station Road and Grandview are a strong one-two punch

-Then I’d head to Grandview for the final act.
+Then head south to Grandview for the final act.
 Yes, it adds some driving.
-I still think it’s worth it.
-Grandview feels wider, more open, and more dramatic in a different way than the Canyon Rim area.
-At Grandview, check out the Castle Rock Trail for a short hike and the Turkey Spur Overlook for stunning views.
-That’s why I like saving Grandview for later; it doesn’t feel repetitive.
-If you skip the afternoon drive south, the Long Point Trail makes a rewarding alternative closer by.
+It’s worth it.
+Grandview sits about 40 minutes south of Canyon Rim and feels wider, more open, and more dramatic in a different way than the bridge area.
+The Castle Rock Trail offers a short hike, and Turkey Spur Overlook delivers some of the park’s broadest canyon views.

 If you hit Grandview in late afternoon or near sunset, even better.
-The light softens, the cliffs pop more, and the day ends on a high note.
-For another take on fitting the park into one day, this one-day itinerary follows a similar rhythm.
+The light softens, the cliffs pop, and the day ends on a high note.
+With extra time, Sandstone Falls (about 30 minutes further south) is the largest waterfall on the New River and worth the detour.

-What I bring for this kind of day
+What to bring for this kind of day

-A few other things I keep in mind:
+A few other things worth keeping in mind:

 - Don’t add a second major hike unless everyone still feels great.

-- If the weather turns, keep the overlooks and scenic drives, then skip the riskier stuff.
+- If the weather turns, keep the overlooks and scenic drives and skip the riskier stuff.

 This park isn’t hard to enjoy.
-It only gets hard when you overbuild the day.
+It only gets hard when the day is overbuilt.

 Final thoughts